intro-to-data-science-24-workshop/12-tidymodels-tetteroo-hagemann-berdiyeva/README.md

 ## Statement of contributions

-**Franka Tetteroo** prepared a brief overview of the whole tidymodels package and introduced the `rsample` package along with different dataset splitting techniques.
+**Franka Tetteroo** prepared a brief overview of the whole tidymodels package and introduced the `rsample` package along with different dataset sampling techniques.

 **Linus Hagemann** prepared the `recipes` and `parsnip` packages' introduction.
 He also edited the recording and provided a strong support with Github repository maintenance.